-Consumers Beware: Don't Let Dealers Take You In with a Yo-Yo Auto Sale Scam
+Consumers Beware: Don't Let Car Dealers Take You In with a Yo-Yo Auto Sale Scam

 You've finally filled out all the paperwork for a new or used car and drive it off the lot in triumph.
 Then, only a few hours (or days or weeks) later, the dealer calls you and tells you that you have to return the car because your financing didn't go through.
 What's going on?

 This fraud usually happens at small used car dealerships, though it does also sometimes happen at bigger ones, too.
 The problem, often related to your credit, is not your fault.
-Dealers frequently plan to finance the loan through the dealership with the intention of later selling it to an actual finance company.
-Sometimes, however, they find out that they won't be making as much on the sale as they had expected or that no finance company will buy the loan on the terms that you originally agreed to.
+Dealers frequently finance the loan through the dealership with the intention of later selling it to a finance company.
+Sometimes, however, they find out that they won't be making as much on the sale as they had expected or that no finance company will buy the loan for the terms that you originally agreed to.

 What to Do

 Remember, you have a legally-binding contract with the dealer.
 By law, the dealer has to honor that contract just like you do.
 In many past cases, consumers who have gotten a lawyer and pursued legal actions have almost always won their cases, and they often get settlements between $50,000 and $100,000.
 So if this happens to you, contact a lawyer immediately and contact the North Carolina Attorney General's Office